dannytsang/energyathome/INSTALL.md

 also needs the database log in details.
 There are other options such as database name should these be different from the default but generally it should work without any changes.

+# Upgrade
+## 0.7.3
+A new numeric primary key has been introduced which requires modifying any existing installation.
+When applying this, there maybe data problems around dates in historical_data.date_time field.
+Take a backup before doing any of the below.

+To find and remove this follow the instructions in [here](https://gist.github.com/dannytsang/1de83d0ecc490cb31aa01c44669e0582).

+Once complete, run [this](https://gist.github.com/dannytsang/5663dd940df6ce59436523f610387c4e) to add the new primary key.